Spanish Louie: Death

-After less than a year in the Lower East Side, Lewis's bullet-riddled body was found in Twelfth Street near Second Avenue.
+Less than a year on the Lower East Side, Lewis's bullet-riddled body was found in Twelfth Street near Second Avenue.
 He was found with $170 in his pocket, $700 in his shoe and had about $3,000 deposited in the Bowery Savings Bank.
 The murder was never solved and it was also revealed at his funeral, held as an orthodox Jewish burial by his father, that Lewis was in actuality from a Sephardic Jewish family in Brooklyn.

 Although killed in an underworld dispute, there seems to be some confusion as to the date and circumstances of his death.
 One account claims he was killed in 1900 by The Grabber, a fellow lieutenant of Humpty Jackson, after Lewis withheld his share from the proceeds of a Tammany Hall fundraiser they had co-hosted.
 According to a second version, Lewis was shot to death in a drive-by shooting by the Lenox Avenue Gang, on the orders of Jack Zelig, on the night of April 1, 1910.
 Lewis had been hired by Herman Rosenthal in 1909 to beat up one of his rivals, Bridgie Webber.
 Lewis was later targeted to be killed because of his association with Rosenthal and, after being lured to his East Eleventh Street apartment late one evening, several men in a passing Pierce Arrow called out to him as he stood on the doorstep.
 The men opened fire and Lewis was killed as he ran towards a side street.

 In popular culture

-Lewis has been appeared in several historical novels including Before My Life Began (1985) by Jay Neugeboren, Dreamland (1999) by Kevin Baker and Cityside (2003) by William Heffernan.
+Lewis has appeared in several historical novels including Before My Life Began (1985) by Jay Neugeboren, Dreamland (1999) by Kevin Baker and Cityside (2003) by William Heffernan.